Svxy/USB-Stick-Password-Stealer/README.md

 anyway so basically it used to accurately display users AND passwords but now passwords are like encrypted in random chinese letters and the strings are long as fuck.

-### ALSO MAKE SURE YOU DISABLE REAL TIME ANTI CHEAT
+### ALSO MAKE SURE YOU DISABLE REAL TIME ANTI VIRUS

 The reason being that (i assume so) after the laZagne patch or whatever happened to it (mind you im not 100% cuz i cant actually see the script) The exe now shows up as it own virus i believe, it literally showed up as a "hack tool" in defender so idk just try it ig.